 At the same time, women from East Germany wore embellished clothing, mules and bags.
 Patchwork-leather bags were their It statement.
 Crystals and sequins on colorful sweaters, blue jeans and mules.
 No women from West-Germany would have worn mules outside the house at that time.
 The nation had been divided for almost 40 years which also let to cultural and fashion-preference differences.

 Goth fashion tribe

 Leipzig was the meeting for the Goth fashion tribe every Pentecost.
 While many people found them scary, I enjoyed seeing this sub-culture’ young persons’ unique personal styles.
 The Victorian area mourning gowns with veils had inspired their Goth dresses.
-However, the prude high neckline and floor lenght made way for punging necklines and/or tigh length (see example photo below).
+However, the prude high neckline and floor length made way for plunging necklines and/or thigh length (see example photo below).
 The cleavage was full of amulets, skull, charm and/or Celtic-inspired jewelry.
-Their pale often white faces were in stark contrast to their blueblack long hair and dark clothes.
+Their pale often white faces were in stark contrast to their blue-black long hair and dark clothes.
 Sometimes hair would be purple or green.
 Color was rare and if, provocative sexy like the red in the photo below.
 Goth fashion still strives in Europe, particularly in Germany.

 My look of the day